dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/principles.md

 1. Don't add bloat to the system at the same time do not let the system develop debt - old content is no longer relevant.
 1. The system and its content should be self-explanatory - easily picked up and understood by a new designer or developer, i.e not dependent on a single individual.
 1. Add content to the system like it's your last day - add comments, clear succinct descriptions to code and design files.
-1. Eliminate this question : "I'm new here - where do I find the...".
+1. Eliminate this question: "I'm new here - where do I find the...".
 1. The work is never done - A system of guides can and should be continuously improved.
 1. Focus more on communication than the tools of the trade - common language and understanding, frequent discussions, including of all stakeholders...
 1. Stay agnostic - code, data, and design file formats should remain as platform and application-independent as possible.